wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/power-bi-office-better-together/includes/6-summary.md

-You’ve learned how to show your students how Power BI integrates seamlessly with MS Office Teams & SharePoint Online.
+You’ve learned how to show your students that Power BI integrates seamlessly with MS Office Teams & SharePoint Online.

 You have learned how to explain the sections on:
 1. Power BI and Microsoft Teams